User Interviews Review [2023]: $100 an Hour for Your Opinion? Yes Please!

 4.1

 User Interviews is a legit facilitator of online (and in-person) consumer research studies.
-Participants can get paid to share their opinion and shape future products and services.
+Participants can get paid (generally $50-150/hr) to share their opinion and shape future products and services.
 While this won’t replace your day job, it can be a nice supplemental income.

 What is User Interviews?